Chinese collections research guide | National Library of Australia (NLA)

 Search Trove

-You can use Trove to explore China studies resources the National Library and from other institutions, including state and university libraries.
+You can use Trove to explore China studies resources across the National Library and from other institutions, including state and university libraries.

 Where else to look